polito-se2-2020-team6/PULSeBS/retrospectives/Retrospective-1.md

 - Total points committed vs done: 34/24
 - Nr of hours planned vs spent (as a team): 53.5/72.5

-**Remember**  a story is done ONLY if it fits the Definition of Done:

 - Unit Tests passing: 9
 - Code review completed: 18
 - Code present on VCS: